DFRobot/DFRobot_STS3X/README.md

   /**
    * @fn setStretch
    * @brief Set clock stretching.
-After enabling clock stretching, the sensor won’t send NAK when the measurement is done; it won’t send data to complete the unfinished measurement command until the measurement is done.
+After enabling clock stretching, it won’t send NAK when the measurement is not done; it will send data to complete the unfinished measurement command until the measurement is done.
    * @param clockStretch: Whether to turn on clock stretching, true for on, false for off
    * @return None
    */